 These local, timely effects interact with more global patterns, as well as the ripples of previous changes in the seasons, creating a constantly shifting ecosystem throughout the year.

-By staying on top of these ecological trends in the environment, these chefs are able to get common products just as they’re at their finest, and source more rare ingredients when conditions are ideal, leading to a meal that is deeply tied to the country and expresses its flavor.
+By staying on top of these ecological trends in the environment, chefs are able to get common products just as they’re at their finest, and source more rare ingredients when conditions are ideal, leading to a meal that is deeply tied to the country and expresses its flavor.

-Chef Umaña’s philosophy at the Santarena Hotel’s Ponciana Restaurant is rooted in elevating ingredients to their zenith.
 The goal of Chef Gilberto Briceño is to use local products to create cuisine that will bring people from all around the world.

-Both of these sets of ideals rely on sourcing ingredients at their peak, or in the case of some of Chef Gilberto’s ingredients, at the only times that they are available to be consumed.
+These sets of ideals rely on sourcing ingredients at their peak, or in the case of some of Chef Gilberto’s ingredients, at the only times that they are available to be consumed.

 The key is cultivating a network of relationships with local suppliers, the fishermen, farmers, foragers, and producers that are constantly involved with their respective environments and can track these seasonal changes to provide products just as they are at their peak.
 These products can range from tuna sourced just as cool water currents reach Guanacaste to plants that only bear fruit for a few days of the year to the first harvest of purple corn to the last cuts of slowly dry-aged beef.